shaylonmizukami/shaylonmizukami.github.io/essays/SmartQuestionsReflection.md

 ---
 layout: essay
 type: essay
-title: "Reflect on Smart Questions"
+title: "The Art of Asking Smart Questions"
 # All dates must be YYYY-MM-DD format!
 date: 2025-01-30
 published: true